TerraUSD (UST) Trading 26.9% Lower Over Last 7 Days

-TerraUSD (UST) traded down 26% against the dollar during the one day period ending at 16:00 PM Eastern on August 1st.
-Over the last seven days, TerraUSD has traded down 26.9% against the dollar.
-TerraUSD has a market capitalization of $723.03 million and $129.58 million worth of TerraUSD was traded on exchanges in the last day.
-One TerraUSD coin can currently be bought for about $0.0641 or 0.00000217 BTC on cryptocurrency exchanges.
+TerraUSD (UST) traded down 26% against the U.S. dollar during the 1 day period ending at 20:00 PM E.T. on August 6th.
+One TerraUSD coin can now be purchased for $0.0641 or 0.00000217 BTC on popular cryptocurrency exchanges.
+Over the last week, TerraUSD has traded down 26.9% against the U.S. dollar.
+TerraUSD has a market cap of $723.03 million and approximately $129.58 million worth of TerraUSD was traded on exchanges in the last day.

 - BitCanna (BCNA) traded 0.2% higher against the dollar and now trades at $0.0197 or 0.00000067 BTC.